Answered! Jump to accepted answer.

 In the quiz I was marked wrong for selecting "You were accompanying me to school every mornming" for the translation of this sentence.
 It wanted "You used to accompany me to school every morning".
 Yet in another lesson (https://french.kwiziq.com/my-languages/french/view/3132?rts=%252Fsearch%253Fs%253Dhabitude) you associate "used to" with "avoir d'habitude".
 To me (and Google Translate) that makes "You used to accompany me to school every morning" an inappropriate translation here.
 The other one, although less common than the obvious" You accompanied me to school every morning" seems the more appropriate choice.

-This relates to:Expressing habits or repeated actions in L'Imparfait (imperfect tense) -
+This question relates to:French lesson "Expressing habits or repeated actions in L'Imparfait (imperfect tense)"

 I think you should trust the translations on this site more than Google Translate, but still, if you ask Google to translate "You used to accompany me to school every morning" into French, it does give "Tu m'accompagnais à l'école tous les matins".

 Login to submit your answer

 Don't have an account yet?
 Join today